danelahman/temporal-millet/README.md

 ## Grading monoids

-A Temporal Millet source file can optionally begin with a `resources` declaration that selects the grading monoid used to track resource usage throughout the file:
+A Temporal Millet source file can optionally begin with a `resources` declaration that selects the grading monoid (an ordered monoid satisfying some additional properties) used to track resource usage throughout the file:

 ```
 resources grade-name